hstatsep-wd/cli-music/README.md

 |-- README.md
 ```

-If you made a mistake, you can undo (almost) all of your changes my making sure you are the top-level directory of _this_ repo (i.e. `cli-music...`) and doing the following command:
+If you made a mistake, you can undo (almost) all of your changes by making sure you are the top-level directory of _this_ repo (i.e. `cli-music...`) and doing the following command:

 `git restore .`